API Testing Approaches and Tools: Postman, Rest Assured, JMeter, and more

 Stress testing.
 The idea is to gradually increase the count of virtual users to find the point at which the API starts throwing errors, slows down, or stops responding.

 Spike testing.
-Contrary to stress testing, here an API undergoes a sudden spike of users.
+Unlike stress testing, here an API undergoes a sudden and extreme increase or decrease in the number of users over a short period of time.
 Spike testing checks whether the API is able to stabilize and return to normal functioning after that.

 Scalability testing.
 You want to be sure that your system performance scales according to the changing load.
 To do so, increase the number of incoming requests and monitor whether it causes a proportional increase in response time.

 API security tests

 Security, penetration, and fuzz testing are the components of the security auditing process aimed at testing an API for vulnerabilities from external threats.